 What Does Chayote Look Like?

-Chayote is a green, thin-skinned squash that average about 5 inches long, and 8 ounces in weight.
+Chayote is a green, thin-skinned squash that averages about 5 inches long, and 8 ounces in weight.
 Its shape slightly resembles a pear but is a more vibrant green in color.
 Its outer skin is bumpy and can be a bit hairy/prickly.
-The chayote in the U.S. tend to be smoother and more pear shaped than those grown in other places around the world.
+The chayote in the U.S. tends to be smoother and more pear-shaped than those grown in other places around the world.
 Inside the chayote, there is a layer of light green fruit that surrounds the seed — which is actually edible, but not to everyone’s liking!

 How to Cook Chayote: Chayote is a squash that originated in Mexico.
 Here’s everything you need to know about how to buy, store, and cook with chayote squash.Tweet This